JoeDodgson/Portfolio/checklist.md

 Update portfolio featuring project 1 and two exemplary homework assignments:
 -Portfolio:
-    -Create wireframe
+    DONE-Create wireframe
-        -Include name at top of page
+        DONE -Include name at top of page
-        -Include links to GitHub profile & LinkedIn page -Include email address and phone number
+        DONE -Include links to GitHub profile & LinkedIn page DONE -Include email address
-        -Include link to a PDF on my CV
+        DONE -Include link to a PDF on my CV
-        -Link to same project repo's as on my github page -Project title
+        DONE -Link to same project repo's as on my github page DONE -Project title
-            -Link to the deployed version
+            DONE -Link to the deployed application
-            -Link to the GitHub repository
+            DONE -Link to the GitHub repository
-            -Screenshot of the deployed application
+            DONE -Screenshot of the deployed application
-        -Some note about when it was last updated
+        DONE -Some note about when the portfolio was last updated

+    DONE -Create required files
+    DONE -Create basic structure of page (based off wireframe) -Add the main content
+    -Add functionality for links
+    -Allow user to download CV
+    -Make responsive on larger screen size
+    -Add hover styling on anything that can be clicked -Populate the README
+    -

 Link to portfolio on my LinkedIn page